 The Call Me Cordelia blog is about aspiring elegance.
-Learn how to live an elegant life by rediscovering the forgotten elegance of another era.
+Learn how to live a graceful life by rediscovering the forgotten romanticism of another era.
 It could mean something as simple as serving tea on a silver tray with a tiny bouquet of posies.
 Or a quilt lovingly stitched by your grandmother.
-Allow Call Me Cordelia to help relieve the stress of modern technology and step back in time to create a beautiful life you will truly enjoy.
+Allow Call Me Cordelia to help relieve the stress of modern technology and step back in time to create a life of intrinsic beauty you will truly love.

 Call Me Cordelia takes us back to a time before the cold modern age of cell phones, when handwritten letters and pressed flowers were treasured.
 Here you’ll find old fashioned recipes, vintage fashion tips, and antique linens.
 We also have a section devoted to L. M. Montgomery’s beloved Anne of Green Gables.